ahelal/kitchen-goss/Readme.md

 ```

 ## Test structure

-Lets say you have a suite name **simple**
+Lets say you have a suite name **simple** all yaml files will be uses for testing.
-the following structure we be required.

 ```bash
 .kitchen.yml